madhcmail/100daysofcodechallenge/README.md

 Day 13: Today I started learning about object oriented programing.
 How to write classes, how to create instances, accessing the attributes and methods.\
 Day 14: Today I continued learning more on classes, inheritance and overriding methods.
 Extended my yesterday's code with these new concepts.\
 Day 15: Today I wrote Guess Randaom number game.\
-Day 16: Today I worked on a code challenge in Hacker Rank https://www.hackerrank.com/challenges/word-order/problem.
+Day 16: Today I worked on a code challenge in Hacker Rank https://www.hackerrank.com/challenges/word-order/problem. \
+Day 17: Today I learned about  List comprehensions and how to write them.
+Practiced these by working on a most common words in a text file.\